-You can choose a standard bullnose, or go for one of two variations: the demi-bullnose and the half-bullnose.
-These are very similar in appearance with a rounded top and angled bottom edge.
+You can choose a standard bullnose or go for one of two variations: the demi-bullnose and the half-bullnose.
+These are very similar in appearance, with a rounded top and angled bottom edge.
 The only difference is the half-bullnose has a softer bottom edge than a demi-bullnose does.

-These are just the most basic edge profiles that your remodeling company may offer free as part of a special package.
+These are just the most basic edge profiles that your remodeling company may offer for free as part of a special package.
 Other edge treatments are also available, although some of the more complex ones may mean extra charges as these are much more difficult to fabricate.

 Whatever vanity edge type you choose, you want to make sure your remodeling company can carry it out correctly.
 A badly made edge can ruin the look and function of your bathroom vanity.
 Cabinet Land Kitchen and Beyond is a local remodeling company specializing in quality cabinets and countertops, including bathroom vanity tops.

-We have a showroom located in Schaumburg, Illinois and work only with experienced fabricators for your vanity top edges.
+We have a showroom located in Schaumburg, Illinois, and work only with experienced fabricators for your vanity top edges.
 We offer better free consultation services and quotes, so you know exactly what to expect from your purchase.

-Also we carry top cabinet brands at the best prices compared to our competitors such as Advance Cabinets and Handsome Cabinets.
-We service Chicago land and have the expertise and resources to complete virtually any type of kitchen cabinets – ON TIME and ON BUDGET with top quality craftsmanship that will exceed your expectations.
+Also, we carry top cabinet brands at the best prices compared to our competitors, such as Advance Cabinets and Handsome Cabinets.
+We service Chicago land and have the expertise and resources to complete virtually any type of kitchen cabinets – ON TIME and ON BUDGET with top-quality craftsmanship that will exceed your expectations.